Sign up today and activate a

 by Staff Writer

-In and out.
-Both broiler pans and roasting pans are used for cooking meat, seafood, poultry and vegetables.
+In and out: Both broiler pans and roasting pans are used for cooking meat, seafood, poultry, and vegetables.
 Broiling pans allow easy access for marinating and glazing food while extracting excess fat.
 A broiler's drip pan allows juices to flow away from the meat and traps the liquid, storing it for later use or disposal.
 Roasting pans work well for many chicken and beef dishes that need to baste in their own juices to prevent drying out.
-While not exactly low calorie, slow cooking large cuts of meat in a roasting pan keeps the meat tender and juicy.
+While not exactly a low calorie cooking method, slow cooking large cuts of meat in a roasting pan keeps the meat tender and juicy.

 Large and small: Roasting pans and broiling pans both come in different varieties.
 Small, round roasting pans can accommodate a small pork roast or chicken, while large oval varieties can accommodate a large turkey or ham.
 While all broiling pans are shallow, some may come in extremely shallow styles.

 Published April 19, 2010

 Shop Overstock™ and find the best online deals on everything for your home and your family.
 We work every day to bring you discounts on new products across our entire store.
 Whether you're looking for memorable gifts or everyday essentials, you can buy them here for less.
 Not just anyone’s mobile outlet, your mobile outlet.O.com ® Ethical Pricepoints ™